Code-Institute-Submissions/Dublin-360-CI/README.md

 <img src="./media/images/stagsHead.png" style="margin: 0;">

 # Dublin-360-CI
+Milestone 1 Project: Code Institute:

-A Site to showcase 360 Degree Views of popular Dublin City tourist attractions and to showcase the hospitality skills and consultancy available from Dublin-360
+A Site to showcase 360 Degree Views of popular Dublin City tourist attractions and to showcase the hospitality skills and consultancy sercices available to hospitality customers from Dublin-360

 ## UX